 When you braise the chuck it is a game-changer.
 You can use this beef for a classic Sunday dinner and you can also use it during the week for all kinds of dishes like tacos and breakfast burritos!

 Now go out and get yourself a chuck roast, follow me and fall into the world of braising!
-You want my recipe below.
+You want to learn how to braise beef.

 Choosing a chuck roast

 If I was going to choose between grass-fed and grain-fed I would go with grass.
 Here a few of the differences between both.

 If you can afford it I am all about the grass-fed beef.
 You really get a lot more beef flavor when you go with grass-fed.
 You really can tell the difference in the flavor.
 You get a real earthy flavor.

 Now if it’s your first time eating grass-fed you will notice a difference and might take a little more time to get used to but it is truly worth it.

 This is the most common form of beef cuts and by far the most economical.
 As it is called the cow is fed grain.